joysmith/Shri-Shankaracharya-Technical-Campus/CISCO/Readme.md

 ### In Which order we should begin course

 1. CCNA: Introduction to packet tracer
-1. Introduction to cyber security - proceed now
+1. Introduction to cyber security
-1. Cybersecurity essential - proceed now
+1. Cybersecurity essential
-1. Programming essential with python - proceed now
+1. Programming essential with python
 1. CCNA: Introduction to network - Exam Start from 15 May

 <br>